 Valuing a boat depends on numerous factors, but in the end it’s part science, part art and part personal taste.
-Sellers will often ask, “How much is my boat worth?” and buyers in turn frequently wonder, “Will I overpay for my boat?”
+When selling a boat, sellers will often ask, “How much is my boat worth?” and buyers in turn frequently wonder, “Will I overpay for my boat?”
 Of course the final price hinges on both the buyer’s affinity for the vessel and the seller’s proclivity for making a deal.

-The process of pricing a boat broadly resembles that of valuing a home or used car.
-As with homes, location may play a big role in a specific boat’s value.
-For example, a deep sea fishing vessel with a large draft may not be as desirable in an inland region where shallow bodies of water (such as lakes and rivers) are the only boating destinations nearby.
+It can be said that the process of pricing a boat broadly resembles that of valuing a home or used car.
+Remember the old saying, “location, location, location!”
+As with homes, location may indeed play a big role in a specific boat’s value as well.
+For example, a deep sea offshore fishing boat with a large draft and wide beam may not be as desirable in an inland region where shallow bodies of water (such as lakes and rivers) are the only boating destinations nearby and buyers would prefer a trailerable boat.
 Similarly, a car with high mileage depreciates in value the same way a boat with high engine hours loses value.

 Yet despite these similarities, selling a boat differs in many ways from selling a car or house.
 For starters, owning a boat is largely more of a luxury than owning a car or home.
 Boats require adequate storage areas which can be costly for the owner.
 If a seller is paying for storage at a boatyard and no longer wants the vessel, they’re likely to be motivated to sell faster in order to lower their monthly costs.
 In this case, they may be willing to let the boat go for much less than it’s worth.